 Hall food sales which involve only the sale of food and nonalcoholic beverages are not considered an interhall matter since this activity primarily involves a service provided by members of a given hall for members of the hall.
 Students involved in hall food sales should contact the Rector of their respective hall to discuss their particular situation.

-Failure to comply with the Merchandising Policy will result in disciplinary sanctions that may include a fine, revocation of the vendor’s permit, confiscation of merchandise and/or suspension or probation of the student organization.
+Failure to comply with the Merchandising Policy may result in confiscation of merchandise and/or a referral to the University Conduct Process.

 The director of Student Activities for Programming or the director’s designee must approve all on campus merchandising and fundraising activities on home football game weekends.
 Limited concession stands will be allocated to student organizations and residence facilities in the spring semester before football season.
 If approval is granted, the student organization or residence facility must abide by all merchandising policies.
 Unauthorized sales or sales outside authorized areas will result in the merchandise being confiscated and/or a referral to the University Conduct Process.

 The University of Notre Dame controls all sales of products bearing the University’s trademarks.
 All imprinted items (e.g., hats, shirts, uniforms, glassware) which contain words, pictures, symbols or logos representing “University of Notre Dame,” “Notre Dame,” “ND,” “Irish,” “Fightin’ Irish,” the leprechaun, the shamrock, Golden Dome, the University seal or any other trademarks of the University must be approved first by the Student Activities Office and then by the Licensing Department.
 These approvals must be obtained prior to ordering or imprinting any items.
 Unauthorized sales or sales outside authorized areas will result in the merchandise being confiscated and disciplinary action.